frnsys/konbini.py/readme.md

 Add your products to ShipBob and then in Stripe for each of your products you must add a new metadata field called `shipbob_inventory_id` and set it to the corresponding ShipBob inventory ID for that product.

-I advise against using ShipBob because honestly it's garbage (at least on the dev side).
+I advise against using ShipBob because honestly it's total garbage.

+Other ShipBob tips:

+- Confusingly, what's listed under `Inventory > Products` in their dashboard are not, in fact, "Products" as they define them in their backend system.
+This lists inventory items which _need to have a SKU defined_ to have an associated Product generated automatically.
+There is no way in the dashboard to manually create products, or even see product IDs (which are not the same as inventory IDs).
+ShipBob's `order` and `estimate` endpoints both require _product_ IDs, not inventory IDs.

 ## Taxes